DefangLabs/defang-docs/docs/providers/aws/aws.md

 The provider runs your workloads using ECS using Fargate.
 It provisions a VPC with public and private subnets, and deploys your services to the private subnets.
 It then provisions an Application Load Balancer (ALB) and routes traffic to your services.

+### Service Discovery

+Defang uses a Route53 private hosted zone for service discovery.
+Each (private) services in the Compose file will get a CNAME or A record which resolves to the services AWS domain name or IP, respectively.
+To update the A records for the dynamically assigned IP addresses, Defang will add a [Route53 sidecar](https://github.com/DefangLabs/route53-sidecar) alongside your container.

 ## Managed Storage

 Defang can help you provision [managed storage](/docs/concepts/managed-storage/managed-storage.md) services.
 The following managed storage services are supported on AWS: